clux/modul8/docs/modularity.md

 ## Modularity

+ This document contains some basic advice for how to achieve modularity, then it goes into more advanced ideas as you scroll.
+At the bottom lie some information on arbiters.

+### The Italy of Programming

  It here is one thing you learn quickly in programming, it is this:
    - Spaghetti code is awful